Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 Motivations: Strong rule of law and valuation of international regime Motivations: Limited concern about reputation backlash and limited valuation of international regime

-From these literatures, we draw several hypotheses:
+From these literatures, we draw two hypotheses:

 H1: States experiencing democratic backsliding will be more likely to issue derogations.

-H3: States experiencing democratic backsliding that also issue derogations will be less likely to abuse human rights than states that only backslide.
+H2: States experiencing democratic backsliding that also issue derogations will be less likely to abuse human rights than states that only backslide.

 Methods and Data